What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 Some onions and shallots may be ready in July, especially autumn-planted sets, early varieties, or crops grown in warm, free-draining soil.

-Pick: when foliage yellows, necks soften, and tops bend over naturally.
+Pick: When foliage yellows, necks soften, and tops bend over naturally.

-Watch for: bolted onions, thick necks, and damaged bulbs.
+Watch for: Bolted onions, thick necks, and damaged bulbs.

-July tip: cure bulbs in a warm, airy place before storing.
+July tip: Cure bulbs in a warm, airy place before storing.

 Do not treat onions as a fixed July harvest.
 Some will be ready, some will still be growing, and the plant will usually tell you which is which.